medic/medic-docs/rfcs/ddoc-refactor.md

 ## .app_settings

 This is where the settings data is currrently stored.
 Move to a separate doc, maybe like `{"_id": "settings", ...}` that is handled through medic-api.
-Medic API will fetch the doc as needed.
+Medic API will keep the latest settings in memory based on changes feed.
 Any previous CouchDB function that required this data will now only be supported when called through medic-api.

 ```
 output too large